Codrut Turcanu (the most productive Internet Marketing copywriter)

 Blogging for Money: 22 Pro Bloggers Confess How They Make Money Online

 Do you struggle to learn the secrets to blogging for money?
-Be aware: there are many blogging “gurus” that are not practicing what they’re “teaching”.
+Be aware: there are many blogging “gurus” that are not preaching what they’re “teaching”.

 In my 5+ years blogging online for a living I learned a ton of things.
 I know what works and what doesn’t.
 I discover and test new things on a daily basis.